 Period of Significance: 1958-1976

-Historic Profile: The Minnesota Spokesman-Recorder building at 3744 4th Avenue South is historically significant for its association with the twentieth century African American civil rights movement; significant persons Cecil Newman and Gordon Parks; and its embodiment of neighborhood identity.
+Historic Profile: The Minnesota Spokesman-Recorder building at 3744 Fourth Avenue South is historically significant for its association with the 20th-century African American civil rights movement; significant persons Cecil Newman and Gordon Parks; and its embodiment of neighborhood identity.

 This property is also historically significant for its association with the newspaper’s founder, editor, publisher, and civic leader, Cecil Newman, born in Kansas City, Missouri in July, 1903.
 Success did not come quickly or easily for Newman.
 Upon arriving in Minneapolis on May 22, 1922, he entered the newspaper business immediately, but had to take second jobs to support himself, first as a bellhop for the Elks Club and then as a Pullman porter.
 It was two years before Newman earned enough, even with his second job, to allow his wife and son to join him in Minneapolis.
 Newman tried his hand at publishing, first at a newspaper called the Twin City Herald, and then a monthly magazine called the Timely Digest.
 After these ventures ended in failure, he boldly quit his job at the Pullman Company and began not one but two newspapers in the middle of the Great Depression.
 After a decade the paper was reaching well over 7,000 people despite a population of only 15,000 African Americans in the Twin Cities.